Sinclert/OS-ProducerConsumer/README.md

 ## Requirements:

-These commands are designed to work in a UNIX O.S, macOS does not support this code.
+These commands are designed to work in a Linux O.S, macOS does not support this code.